djtwdix/pawly/README.md

 ### Installation

 1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command in both the server and client folders.

+### Set up
+1. run the front end server with `npm start`
+2. run the back-back end server with `npm start`

 ### Dependencies
 #### Client Dependencies